logo

 • “Another piece of throw-away stuff.”

-Consider a metaphor from professional horse racing.
-There are no racehorses bred, owned, trained, groomed, and raced by the same person.
+Consider how professional horse racing works.
+No racehorse is bred, owned, trained, groomed, and raced by the same person.
 The qualities and practices that make a top breeder do not also make a race-winning jockey.
-Indeed, breeders, owners, trainers, grooms, and jockeys are generally different people, each focused on a distinct role.
-That is how horse races are won.
+Typically, breeders, owners, trainers, grooms, and jockeys are all different people; each focused on a distinct role.

 get the right focus

-However, just as there is more involved in winning horse races than holding the reins and saying “giddy up,” so there is more involved in effective newsletters than experts expressing themselves – no matter how authoritative and persuasive their writing might be.
-For example, it is wise to focus on real clients’ experience and perceptions of your work.
+Just as there is more involved in winning horse races than holding the reins and saying “giddy up,” there is more involved in truly effective newsletters than experts expressing themselves – no matter how authoritative their expertise might be.

 about client experience

-All newsletters shape perception.
-Unless you’re willing to be known as the people who clutter up customers’ in-boxes with unwelcome or unnecessary communications, your newsletter deserves attention from the recipient’s perspective.
+Because all newsletters shape recipients’ perceptions, unless you’re willing to be known as the people who clutter up people’s in-boxes, your newsletter should focus on the recipient’s perspective.
+Focus on real clients’ experience of and perceptions of your work for them.

 - Glenn R Harrington, Articulate Consultants Inc.

-Glenn R. Harrington began working in the family hardware store at age 13.
+Glenn R Harrington began working in the family hardware store at age 13.
 At age 20, he worked in Stock Trading on Toronto’s Bay Street.
-After, he graduated from the University of Western Ontario.
-He later founded a brand-marketing consultancy (Articulate Consultants) whose first client was an investment advisor in need of newsletter rescue.
-Harrington has continued as a newsletter specialist since 1996.
+After, he graduated from the University of Western Ontario with a BA in Latin.
+In January, 1996, he founded the marketing consulting firm Articulate Consultants whose first client was an investment advisor in need of newsletter rescue.
+Harrington has continued as a newsletter specialist since.

 Click on the pilot